 PRIORITY SELECTION FOR WELDERS

-Applicants that have welding experience or training will have priority selection over those with no welding qualifications or training.
+Applicants that have welding experience or training have priority selection over those with no welding qualifications or training.

 Applicants must provide WRITTEN PROOF (certifications, diplomas, official documents, etc.) of welding qualifications and or training if applicable.
 Applicants who obtain written welding certifications at any time after their Application has been submitted are instructed to immediately mail or fax such qualifications to the NE Area office.